rhodyprog4ds/BrownFall25/resources/glossary.md

 repository
 :  a project folder with tracking information in it in the form of a .git file

+residual
+:  error in regression predictions; the amount of variance that is left unexplained by the predictive model

 scale parameter
 :  a parameter of a distribution that controls its width. e.g. variance in a Guassian